DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-24-financial-incentives-for-ancient-languages-courses.md

 ---
 title: Financial incentives for ancient language courses
-description: We added ancient languages to the subject drop-down list and informed providers about the new financial incentive.
+description: We added ancient languages to the subject drop-down list and informed providers about the new financial incentive
 date: 2022-03-24
 ---